Updated: November 4, 2025

 From January 2026, they will launch a new digital system to improve communication and transparency for applicants and legal representatives.

-Frequently Asked Questions about the 2025 Portuguese Nationality Law Changes
+Frequently Asked Questions about Portuguese Nationality Law Changes in 2025

-Proposed reforms to citizenship rules include extending the Portuguese residency requirement for citizenship from five to ten years for most applicants.
-For CPLP countries, it increases from five to seven years from the first residence permit.
+The approved amendments extend the Portuguese residency requirement for citizenship from five to ten years for most applicants, including seven years for CPLP nationals and EU citizens.
 New requirements also include a civic knowledge test.
-This is in line with the nationality requirements in several other EU countries.

 Regarding citizenship eligibility for children born to Portuguese parents, you can generally apply for Portuguese citizenship by descent if you have parents or grandparents who hold Portuguese citizenship.

-Proposed changes aim to extend the residency period for Portuguese citizenship for foreign nationals.
-For most applicants, it would increase from five to ten years.
-CPLP country nationals would see an increase from five to seven years, starting from their first residence permit.
+The approved amendments extend the residency period for Portuguese citizenship for foreign nationals.
+For all applicants via naturalization, the requirement for legal residency is set to increase from the current five years to ten years.
+For EU citizens and CPLP nationals, this would change from five to seven years.

 You can be granted citizenship through several avenues, including citizenship by Portuguese descent, naturalization after a period of legal residency, or marriage to a Portuguese citizen.

-Yes, Portugal allows dual citizenship.
+Yes, you can have Portugal dual citizenship.
 You can have both Portuguese and foreign citizenship (provided your country of origin also allows dual citizenship).

 There are several benefits to obtaining Portuguese nationality.
 This includes acquiring the right to live, work, and study in any EU country, visa-free travel within the Schengen Area, and greater financial and mobility freedoms.